googleapis/gapic-generator/testutils/README.md

 Checks that string `$unhandledCallingForm` does not appear in baseline files, since it is used as a placeholder for unimplemented generator features.

-Checks that every calling form defined in `CallingForm.java` is used by at least one baseline.

 From the root of the repository, run `./testutils/check-baselines.sh`

 check-calling-form-in-baseline